ouspg/CompSec/README.md

 </details>

+# Exercise environment (Virtual machines & other tools)

+<details><summary>Details (Click to collapse!)</summary>

+Laboratory assignments utilize set of various tools and also handle potentially malicious files in Lab 3.
+Thus it is recommended to handle files in isolated environment, or at least the execution of tools happens in isolated environment at some level.

+Straightforward solution for this are pre-configured virtual machines - if you have enough disk space and performance on your computer to use them. **For Windows user - this is the easiest way.**

+If you are already using Linux/macOS based operating system, the other option is to use specific tool called as [cincan-command](https://cincan.gitlab.io/cincan-command/).
+It is wrapper for Docker to run different kind of tools in isolated matter.
+The most of the tools provided here as examples, are usable with it.

 ## Virtual machines

-<details><summary>Details (Click to collapse!)</summary>

-Note: If you are using following virtual machines in your own pc, they are preconfigured with 4GB of RAM for VMware player.
-So if you have less than 8 GB of RAM in your pc, you might want to reduce this preconfigured RAM.
+Note: If you are using following virtual machines in your own pc, they are pre-configured with 4GB of RAM for VMware player.
+So if you have less than 8 GB of RAM in your pc, you might want to reduce this pre-configured RAM.

 Each lab utilizes one of the virtual machines below:

-* Kali Linux - for shellcoding, fuzzing and web security lab
+* Kali Linux - for shellcoding, fuzzing, web security and malware lab
-  * User: compsec
-  * Password: course
-* Ubuntu 16.04 - for botnets and malware analysis
   * User: compsec
   * Password: course

 * Lubuntu 17.04- side-channel attacks with ChipWhisperer
   * User: cwuser
   * Password. cwpassword